 The Complete Guide To Freezing Mushrooms

-You can freeze mushrooms to prolong their shelf life and reduce food waste.
+Mushrooms may be frozen to prolong their shelf life and reduce food waste.
 Mushrooms can be frozen raw, whole or trimmed and placed into airtight freezer bags or Tupperware containers.
 It’s important to know, freezing mushrooms will affect their nutritional value and change their texture significantly.

 How to Freeze Mushrooms

 The act of freezing mushroom is not just throwing them in the fridge and hoping they’ll be perfect when you take them out later.
 This usually causes the mushrooms to become almost useless and not at all healthy once you eat them again.
-Instead, there are several things you must do before you freeze your mushrooms to ensure they will last longer and be usable once you need them 1.

 - Washing: Before you do anything with your mushrooms, they should be cleaned first.
 Sometimes you can buy already cleaned mushrooms from the store, but most of the time they will only be surface cleaned.
 Using clean, cold tap water you should rinse off any black parts of your mushrooms before proceeding to do anything else.